Malaika Griffin

-Malaika Tamu Griffin (born May 11, 1971) is an American woman serving a life sentence at the DWCF in Denver, Colorado, for shooting her neighbor Jason Patrick Horsley to death in May 1999.
+Malaika Tamu Griffin (born May 11, 1971) is an American woman serving a life sentence at the DWCF in Denver, Colorado, for shooting her white neighbor Jason Patrick Horsley to death in May 1999.
 After the shooting, Griffin became a fugitive from justice for six years, but after she was profiled on Fox's America's Most Wanted, Griffin was captured in El Cajon, California, a suburb of San Diego, in June 2005.

 Background

 Malaika Tamu Griffin was born in Mississippi on May 11, 1971.
 In 1999, she moved to Denver, Colorado, where she was working in a pharmacy and was renting a room in a house next door to a white couple: Jason Patrick Horsley and his girlfriend Deborah Loiselle.
 Horsley was a carpenter, and Griffin became angry when he laid his tools on the sidewalk in front of her house after work.
 A bitter argument ensued on May 18, 1999.